TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 While proving so formally will require us to define some terms like probability distribution and bit tapes, here is the basic idea.

-Given a list with infinite random numbers, our randomized algorithm uses these to do it's randomizition.
+Given a list with infinite random numbers, our randomized algorithm uses these to do it's randomization.
 Thus, given this list, we have a normal non-random algorithm.
 Thus, we can now find the expectation and get that it has the same lower bound of $cal(O)(n log n)$.

-Such proofs help us make sure we have achived optimality and make sure people don't waste time looking for faster algorithms.
-However, we just sorted spegatti in $cal(O)(n)$ time, how?
+Such proofs help us make sure we have achieved optimality and make sure people don't waste time looking for faster algorithms.
+However, we just sorted spaghetti in $cal(O)(n)$ time, how?

 The answer 'that was a stupid algorithm' is plain wrong as our proof never relied on dumbness or smartness.
 So what is at play?

 As stated above, if we know more about what we are sorting, we could do better.
-For example, if they were sphegatti...
+For example, if they were spaghetti...

 Given that most sorting is of integers and strings, why would you ever so restrict yourself as to only use comparisons?
 You can do much more with these objects that.
 You can add them, you can multiply them, you can count with them!

-While it may seem unintutive, but we can use even these operations for sorting!
+While it may seem unintuitive, but we can use even these operations for sorting!
 We will talk mostly about integer sorting algorithms but faster algorithms for strings also exists (which we will mention).

 === Counting Sort
 Let's say we want to sort a range of $0-k$ with some number of repeats.
 So what do we do?
 We can do this in $cal(O)(n k)$ time.#footnote[